dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 entry, and a block structure as described above, where query/responses are collected into blocks and common data is reused.

-The resulting output files were then run through a variety of common general-purpose lossless compression tools to explore the further compressibility of the formats.
+The resulting output files were then compressed using a variety of common general-purpose lossless compression tools to explore the compressibility of the formats.
 The compression tools employed were:

 * [snzip](https://github.com/kubo/snzip).
 A command line compression